DDM-Lab/janus/README.md

 Janus (`janus.hss.cmu.edu`) is the DDMLab’s new (early 2022) server.
 It is a 64 core 256 GB Linux box with an 8,604 CUDA core graphics card.
-As of early 2022 Janus is running Pop!_OS version 20.04 LTS, which is essentially the same as Ubuntu 20.04 LTS.
-It is expected that the OS version will be upgraded biennially.
+As of September 2022 Janus is running Pop!_OS version 20.04 LTS, which is essentially the same as Ubuntu 20.04 LTS; we expect to update it to Pop!_OS 22.04 LTS (the moral equivalent of Ubuntu 22.04 LTS) by the end of 2022.
+It is expected that in general the OS version will be upgraded biennially.
 Janus, and the disk to which its nightly backups are written, are on a UPS (Uninterruptible Power Supply);
 while this means Janus can be expected not to go down if there’s a power outage no longer than the duration the UPS’s battery can supply its power needs, which should be a couple of hours, it doesn’t mean Janus will be usable during